-- Financial consequences. - Impact on image and reputation.
+- Financial consequences.

 The production plan(1) plays a major role in limiting risks related to procurement.
 As a vital aspect in the appropriate supply of markets, and also control over inventory levels, the production plan is set up with regard to different factors: market needs, harvest results, commercial lifespan of the variety, preservation quality of each seed lot, and also each production zone.
 Coordinated by the production managers, this plan is confirmed by the General Management in each company.